madetech/blog/continuous_delivery_ebook/continuous_delivery_tools.md

 ###Custom script execution
 Custom script execution within a pipeline step is a key feature especially if you deliver a diverse number of projects.

 Thanks to [buildpacks](http://docs.cloudfoundry.org/buildpacks/) many common deployments are very simple, but often the need arises to run custom deploy scripts.

-Tools like [Capistrano](http://capistranorb.com/documentation/overview/what-is-capistrano/) enable you to execute deployment tasks, and while its written in ruby it can be used to deploy any project.
+In these instances the ability to use tools like [Capistrano](http://capistranorb.com/documentation/overview/what-is-capistrano/) to execute deployment tasks is vital.
+While it is written in ruby it can be used to deploy almost any project, thanks to the open source community behind it.

 ###A Pipeline
 A pipeline view is a visual representation of all you deployment steps.
 These steps should all be linear.
 A single step, e.g. unit testing, could fan out to run multiple tests in parallel.
 Then any dependent step should be executed automatically once the previous steps have passed.
 The final step in the process should be a manual one, in order for one of the team to make certain that the build is in a good state before releasing to any publicly facing environment.